OhseyDev/blo.go/README.md

 ## About

-The version of Journey that this project was forked from was incredibly broken with the latest version of Go.
-Our first task is to get it to compile.
+The original project was unmaintained and inactive.